manavm1990/curriculum/docs/177/4/assignments/hw-1.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Homework 3-2: HTML-TailwindCSS
+# Homework 4-1: HTML-Tailwind CSS

 You'll be using a code repository template.
 If you've had other programming courses, then you may have noticed that most projects don't just start with a whole lot of nothing.
 Instead, they are usually some starter files.